medic/cht-docs/content/en/apps/reference/api.md

 Parameters are the same as `/api/v1/upgrade`.

-You know that an upgrade has been staged when the `horti-upgrade` document in CouchDB has `"action": "stage"`.
+You know that an upgrade has been staged when the `horti-upgrade` document in CouchDB has `"action": "stage"` and `"staging_complete": true`.

 ### POST /api/v1/upgrade/complete